pncsoares/dotnet-solid-principles/SolidPrinciples.SingleResponsibilityPrinciple/README.md

 - **Clean**: clean and standard code
 - **Maintainable**: Manageable and easy for maintenance
-- **Scalable and readable**:  Easy to refactor or change and readeble code
+- **Scalable and readable**:  Easy to refactor or change and readable code

 ## Disadvantages